 Anything that penetrates a tree’s bark puts it at risk for disease or insect infestation.
 It can also damage the cambium, the area beneath the bark where cells rapidly divide and increase the girth of the tree.
 Another problem with putting screws or nails in your tree is that the tree will grow around the object.
 This makes it dangerous to trim or cut down the tree at a later date.

 5. Tying Your Dog To A Tree

-Tying your dog to a tree may seem harmless, but it actually can really damage the tree’s bark.
+Tying your dog to a tree may seem harmless, but it can damage the tree’s bark.
 A dog may jump and tug against the tree causing the bark to fall off.
-The bark is a tree’s first defense against disease and insects, so ruining this puts it in danger.
+The bark is a tree’s first line of defense against disease and insects, so ruining this puts the tree in danger.